pingcap/docs/tidb-control.md

 - `tidb-ctl decoder`: used for `KEY` decoding
 - `tidb-ctl etcd`: for operating etcd
 - `tidb-ctl log`: used to format the log file to expand the single-line stack information
-- `tidb-ctl mvcc`: used to get the mvcc information
+- `tidb-ctl mvcc`: used to get the MVCC information
 - `tidb-ctl region`: used to get the region information
 - `tidb-ctl schema`: used to get the schema information
 - `tidb-ctl table`: used to get the table information